Electricity tariffs are the set prices customers pay for electricity. For most of our customers, these are split into:

 Business customers

-The standard commercial tariff will increase by 3%.
-In addition, a new large user tariff has been introduced.
+On 1 July 2025, the standard business tariff increased by 3%.
+In addition, a new large user tariff was introduced.
+Visit the business pricing webpage to view the new rates.

 The large user tariff applies to customers who use between 500-750MWh per year.
-These customers are no longer eligible for the standard commercial tariff.
+Visit the large user tariff webpage for more information.

 Government customers

-Electricity charges and tariff eligibility for government customers are changing from 1 July 2025.
+Electricity charges and tariff eligibility for government customers have changed from 1 July 2025.
 Northern Territory and Commonwealth government customers as defined in the EPO will be charged cost reflective tariffs and are no longer eligible for the subsidised standard commercial tariff.
-For more information, read the Treasurer's media release.